Vasundhara-Gondakar/SAR_ADC_verilog_implementation/README.md

 # SAR_ADC_verilog_implementation
+The main focus is to understand the two row SAR logic.

 ###  The Concept: "Guess My Number"
 A SAR ADC uses a **Binary Search** algorithm to find an unknown analog voltage.
 It's exactly like playing "Guess My Number" between 0 and 255: